elnosh/gonuts/README.md

 go install github.com/elnosh/gonuts/cmd/nutw@latest
 ```

-**_Warning_: By default, the wallet will be setup with the mint `https://8333.space:3338`.
-That is a public test mint for demonstration purposes and could vanish at any moment.**

-To setup the wallet with a different mint, create a `.env` file at ~/.gonuts/wallet/.env and setup your preferred mint.
+To setup a mint for the wallet, create a `.env` file at ~/.gonuts/wallet/.env and setup your preferred mint.

 ## Using the wallet